-The first letter, written with Colorado Attorney General Phil Weiser, seeks discharge of federal student loans for students who attended Illinois Institute of Art and Art Institute of Colorado in 2018.
-Both campuses lost accreditation, but misled students for six months that their campuses were still institutionally accredited.
-After Dream Center Education Holdings (DCEH), the schools' parent company, disclosed the lack of accreditation, both schools announced plans to close at the end of the calendar year, leaving students with limited options.
+Attorney General Raoul's group discharge application, joined by Colorado Attorney General Weiser, sought the discharge of federal student loans and refunds of any amounts paid on the loans for students who attended Illinois Institute of Art and Art Institute of Colorado in 2018.
+The application requested that the DOE use its discretion to extend the closed school discharge date so that students harmed by the misrepresentations could discharge all loans used to attend the offending schools.
+The Illinois and Colorado campuses lost accreditation, but misled students for six months, portraying their campuses as still being institutionally accredited.
+After Dream Center Education Holdings (DCEH), the schools' parent company, disclosed the lack of accreditation, both schools announced plans to close at the end of the calendar year, leaving students with limited options to complete their educations and massive debt loans.